-The Market Manager (MM) model of Carpenter et al. [13] takes an agent-based and dynamical system approach to modeling socioecological systems.
+The Market Manager (MM) model of Carpenter et al. [54] takes an agent-based and dynamical system approach to modeling socioecological systems.
 The entire (dynamical) system can have stable or unstable equilibria, and the actions of the various stakeholders (agents) drive the system toward an equilibrium, a periodic solution, or even toward chaos.
 The agents have only incomplete, local information, and no small group of agents can learn and control the total system.
-The authors consciously avoid cost-benefit optimization, fully intending the model to be metaphorical, i.e., illustrating general patterns of system behavior rather than making specific predictions.
+The authors consciously avoid cost-benefit optimization, fully intending the model to be metaphorical, i.e. illustrating general patterns of system behavior rather than making specific predictions.
 A notable observation from the work is that stable ecological systems can have intrinsic oscillations, and intervention failing to recognize this can be worse (drive the total socioecological system away from desirable solutions) than doing nothing.

-Thus Market Manager is quite dissimilar from L2W, being metaphorical, dynamical system (ordinary differential equation) based, and only mildly multidisciplinary, rather than (as L2W) predictive, physics (PDE) based, and strongly multidisciplinary.
-See Table 1 for a detailed comparison of these various systems.
+Thus, Market Manager is quite dissimilar from L2W, being metaphorical, dynamical system (ordinary differential equation) based, and only mildly multidisciplinary, rather than (as L2W) predictive, physics based, and strongly multidisciplinary.
+See Table 1 for a detailed comparison of some of these systems along the PSE aspects introduced in Section 2.